top of page

 • Ethical use guidelines.

-All policy and operationalized governance structures should also consider performance protocols and accountability, to mitigate risk and harm.
+All policy and operationalized governance structures should also consider performance protocols and accountability to mitigate risk and harm.

-4. Data
+4. Data Management

 Conclusion